rohit12crj/Study-Notes/Project/notes.md

 - https://www.udemy.com/course/ultimate-devops-project-with-resume-preparation/  --> Abhishek --> Tech Stack --> Terraform + EKS ( Used Ingress ) + + Github Actions --> no observability

 ---
+✅ Log Migration
-✅ Splunk Logs to Opensearch Logs migration with opensearch pipelines with grok parameter & index alias with index lifecycle policy.  initially logs are coming to splunk via acquia server
+- Splunk Logs to Opensearch Logs migration with opensearch pipelines with grok parameter & index alias with index lifecycle policy.  initially logs are coming to splunk via acquia server

 ---
 ✅ On prem VM to AWS Cloud Migration
 - Check migration folder inside AWS

 ---
+✅ Platform Migration ❌ not decided to be included in CV or not
-✅ Acquia Cloud to AWS Cloud Migration
+- Acquia Cloud to AWS Cloud Migration

 ---
-✅ AiOps Project
+✅ AiOps Project ❌ not decided to be included in CV or not
-- https://www.youtube.com/watch?v=D36ZkJ-sKyQ  --> Run AI based DevSecOps on every Pull request | No coding --> No coding
+- https://www.youtube.com/watch?v=D36ZkJ-sKyQ  --> Run AI based DevSecOps on every Pull request | No coding